18th Central Committee of the Chinese Communist Party

 The 18th Central Committee of the Chinese Communist Party was elected by the 18th National Congress on 15 November 2012, and sat in plenary sessions until the communing of the 19th National Congress in 2017.
 It was formally proceeded by the 17th Central Committee.

-The committee is composed of full members and alternate members.
-A member has voting rights, while an alternate does not.
-If a full member is removed from the CC the vacancy is then filled by an alternate member at the next committee plenum — the alternate member who received the most confirmation votes in favour is highest on the order of precedence.
-To be elected to the Central Committee, a candidate must be a party member for at least five years.

 The first plenary session in 2012 was responsible for electing the bodies in which the authority of the Central Committee was invested when it was not in session: the Politburo and the Politburo Standing Committee.
 It was also responsible for approving the members of the Secretariat, Central Commission of Discipline Inspection and its Standing Committee.
 The second plenary session in March 2013 was responsible for nominating candidates for state positions.

 The remaining plenary sessions of the 18th Central Committee were known for announcing a wide range of reform programs on a scale unprecedented since the Deng era, including "comprehensively deepening reforms", "ruling the country according to law", and complete the construction of a "moderately prosperous society".
 The 18th CC also saw the highest number of members expelled from the body due to corruption in the party's history.